Flag of the European Union EU Clinical Trials Register Help

 E.3Principal inclusion criteria

-•Documented physician diagnosis of COPD made at least 12 months prior to screening
+•Documented physician diagnosis of COPD for at least 12 months

 E.4Principal exclusion criteria